jarviscanada/jarvis_data_eng_AdhamElatris/linux_sql/sql/README.md

     cd.members.firstname = 'David'
     AND cd.members.surname = 'Farrell';
 ### Documentation:
+This SQL query retrieves the starttime column from the cd.bookings table for bookings made by a member named "David Farrell."
+An INNER JOIN is used to combine data from the cd.members table (for the member's first name and surname) and the cd.bookings table (to retrieve the corresponding start time).

 ## -- Question 13:    Work out the start times of bookings for tennis courts